jimivdw/grunt-mutation-testing/README.md

 - Improved reporting.

 ## Planned for the next release
-- Configuration overhaul;
+- Improve documentation;
-- Improved console output;
+- Improve console output;
-- Karma:
-  - Auto-detecting which unit test file belongs to which source code file(s);
-  - Cleaner way of dealing with infinite loops introduced by mutating the code.
-- Mocha:
-  - Better way of inferring which files should be copied to the temporary location.
+- Some more code refactoring.

 ## Planned for the future
 - Performance improvements (mainly for Karma);
-- Improve documentation;
-- Improve console output;
 - Karma:
   - Cleaner way of dealing with infinite loops introduced by mutating the code.
 - Mocha:
   - Deal with infinite loops introduced by mutations.
 - Perform mutations on AST nodes rather than source file locations;
-- Some more code refactoring;
 - Splitting the project into separate modules for grunt, mutations, karma, and mocha.